2018 Manuscript and Query Critiques

 You will need to submit the first ten pages of your manuscript as a single attachment (.doc or .docx).
 The pages should be formatted as follows:

 - 12 point, Times New Roman font

 - one inch margins

-- Include the title of your book, your first name, and the genre of your book on a title page or on top of the first page.
+- Include the title of your book, your full name, and the genre of your book on a title page or on top of the first page.
 (The title page does not count toward your ten pages).

 In the email subject line, please write: Manuscript Critique for [AGENT or EDITOR name here] (example: Manuscript Critique for Tracey Adams).

 For manuscript critiques with the following agents and editors, send your pages to Rosalyn Eves at rosalyneveswriter gmail dot com:

 - Tracey Adams (Agent at Adams Literary)

 - Peter Knapp (Agent at Park Literary)